 Step 5: Trim the Overgrown Walls

-The wall part of the hoof is pliable and, when they grow too long, they will fold over, covering the sole (bottom of the hoof).
-The first step in the trimming process is removing these so you can get a better picture of the hoof beneath and what the hooves look like.
+The wall part of the hoof is pliable and, when it grows too long, it will fold over, covering the sole (bottom of the hoof).
+The first step in the trimming process is removing these walls so you can get a better picture of the hoof beneath and what the soles look like.

 Step 6: Scrape Walls and Sole

-Using a hoof knife, you can scrape off the remnants of the overgrown wall and get to removing any old sole.
+Using a hoof knife, you can scrape off the remnants of the overgrown wall and get to removing any old sole bits.
 Look for a clean, white, and slightly pinkish sole but don’t go deeper than that as it could cause bleeding.

 Step 7: Trim the Toes

-Even the healthiest of hooves sometimes have excess toe.
+Even the healthiest of hooves sometimes have excess toes.
 Mountain-dwellers like the Boer goat, Alpine, and Saanen are particularly prone to this.

 Using your clippers, take off the longest pieces or, if the excess is minimal, simply try to cut it off with your hoof knife.